deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16184/index.md

 ![](charts/charts_17_0.png "🔼 Figure 8: Correlation between reward model performance on RM-BENCH and policy model performance with Best-of-N strategy, including code (left) and math (right).")

-> 🔼 The chart displays the correlation between reward model performance on RM-BENCH and the improvement in policy model performance using the Best-of-N strategy for code and math tasks.
+> 🔼 The chart displays the correlation between reward model performance on RM-BENCH and policy model performance using the Best-of-N strategy for code and math tasks.
 > <details>
 > <summary>read the caption</summary>
 > Figure 8: Correlation between reward model performance on RM-BENCH and policy model performance with Best-of-N strategy, including code (left) and math (right).